 If someone in your household smokes and isn’t ready to quit, you can still protect your baby.
 Ban smoking inside the house and the car.
 Any smoker (including you, if you smoke) should smoke only outside, away from windows and doors.
 If you wear a jacket or sweatshirt while smoking, take it off before holding the baby.
 Never let anyone smoke around the baby.
 And never take the baby into an area where people are smoking.
 If you have visitors who smoke, you may want to explain your smoking rules before they come over, so they know what to expect.

 If you smoke, quitting is the best thing you can do for your baby and for yourself.
 Quitting is hard, but you can do it!
 Here are some tips:

 Tape a picture of your newborn to your pack of cigarettes.
 Look at it each time you smoke.
 This will remind you of the best reason to quit.

 Join a support group or smoking cessation class.
 This will give you the support and skills you need to quit smoking.
 You may even meet other parents in the same situation.
 If you need help finding a group or class, your healthcare provider can suggest one in your area.

 Ask other smokers in the family to quit with you.
 This way, you can support each other.

-Talk to your health care provider about your desire to stop smoking.
-Both counseling and medications can help you successfully quit smoking.
+Talk with your healthcare provider about your desire to stop smoking.
+Both counseling and medicines can help you successfully quit smoking.

 National Cancer Institute Smoking Quitline: 877-44U-QUIT (877-448-7848)